MohamedSabith97/Functional-Doc_HRM/New_Format.md

 - ### **On Vacation:**

-     - When the employee not return after requested return date, system will move to the **Waiting for Return stage**.
+     - When the employee not return, within the requested return date, system will move to the **Waiting for Return stage**.

      -  In case of employee is on vacation, the Muqeem status will be update on-vacation **OutsideKingdom** status,